 Le Sommeil, Thérésou

-In the storerooms of the Petit Palais, the artist happened upon 19th-century daguerreotypes by Léon Riesener, including a touching image of his sleeping daughter Thérèse.
+In the storerooms of the Petit Palais museum in Paris, Aëgerter happened upon 19th-century daguerreotypes by Léon Riesener, including a touching image of his sleeping daughter Thérèse.
 It inspired her to create a lithophane, a process discovered by the artist during her residency at the Manufacture de Sèvres.

-The thin moulded porcelain plate is traversed and illuminated by light, which reveals the image in slight relief.
-The image appears and disappears depending on the time of the day, reminiscent of the sleep cycle.
+The 6mm moulded large porcelain plate is traversed and illuminated by light, revealing the image as a negative of the photograph.
+The image in slight relief appears and disappears depending on the time of the day, reminiscent of the sleep cycle.

 You can watch here an 8 min film about the process of Le Sommeil, Thérésou: ‘Laurence Aëgerter, artiste invitée à Sèvres – Manufacture et Musée nationaux’